wesk124/redis_on_xen/README.md

 ## Usage

-Need to copy the binaries to each vm
+Need to copy the binaries to each vm.